 Piriform was quick to respond and they already released a new version that disables the malware.
 The updated version will replace the malicious executables but it won’t remove the Agomo key from your registry.
 According to Piriform’s vice president, Paul Yung, the security issue was resolved and the new version is available for download from the official download page.

-CCleaner malware infected about 2.27 million users since August 15th and during that time, the malware collected various data such as computer names, list of installed applications, list of running process and unique IDs.
+CCleaner malware infected about 2.27 million users since August 15th and during that time, the malware collected various data such as computer names, a list of installed applications, a list of the running processes and unique IDs.
 If you still have version 5.33 of CCleaner, we advise you to update it to 5.34 or newer to remove the malware.